remarkjs/remark-usage/readme.md

 It’s easiest to check out and compare [`example.js`][example-js] with the above [Usage][] section.

-*   Operate this from an npm package, or provide a `cwd`
+*   Operate this from an npm package
 *   Make sure no side effects occur when running `example.js`
-*   Don’t do weird things.
-    This is mostly regexes

 You can ignore lines like so: